 DCM&B consists of the Bioinformatics Graduate Program, the Center for Computational Medicine and Bioinformatics (CCMB), and the Bioinformatics Core (run by the Medical School Administration Biomedical Research Core Facilities group).
 DCM&B is led by Professor Brian D. Athey, the Michael A. Savageau Collegiate Professor and Chair, who is also a Professor of Psychiatry and of Internal Medicine, , Dr. Margit Burmeister, the Associate Chair of Graduate Education and Dr. Jun Li, the Associate Chair for Research.
 Dr. Athey also serves as Co-Director of the University-wide Michigan Institute for Data Science (MIDAS).
 He also serves as co-founder and Chief Science Officer of the not-for-profit tranSMART Foundation.

 The Bioinformatics Graduate Program was established as an interdepartmental program in 1998 at the University of Michigan, and enrolled its first class in 2001.
-The Bioinformatics Graduate Program is led by co-directors Dr. Margit Burmeister, Professor of Psychiatry and Human Genetics and Dr. Daniel M. Burns Jr., Professor of Mathematics.
-The program maintains a graduate student body of approximately 45 Ph.D. and Master's students combined.
+The Bioinformatics Graduate Program is led by Associate Chair for Graduate Education and Co-Director, Professor Margit Burmeister, and Co-Director, Professor Daniel M. Burns Jr. The program maintains a graduate student body of approximately 50 Ph.D. and Master's students combined.